YuechuanLi/model_hub/docs/model_hub_design_p1.md

     *   **Why Buf?**: It replaces the complex `protoc` workflow with a simple `buf.yaml`.
 It provides built-in linting (`buf lint`), breaking change detection (`buf breaking`), and consistent code generation.
 *   **Workflow**:
     1. Define API/Models in `proto/v1/*.proto`.
-    2. Use `buf generate` to create Python Pydantic models (via `mypy-protobuf` or similar) and gRPC stubs.
+    2. Use `buf generate` with the `betterproto` plugin to create clean Python dataclasses and async gRPC stubs.
-    3. FastAPI uses these generated definitions for request/response validation.
+    3. FastAPI uses these generated definitions for request/response validation (where applicable) or internal mapping.

 ### 10.2 Public API (REST/HTTP)
 **Purpose**: Served to the Admin Website, CLI tools, and external integrations.